zardoru/raindrop/README.md

 * libmpg123 (optional, but recommended)

 The rest of the dependencies are included in source code form in ext-src.
 You may use libmpg123 to get MP3 support on either platform.
-It is included by default in ext-libs for windows.
+It is included by default in ext-libs for windows, along with all dlls required to run raindrop.

 Building on Windows
 =====